-- a.
-The filing procedures in this section apply to all filing parties with the exception of the United States Attorney's Office.
-The Court will work with the United States Attorney's Office to establish separate filing procedures. - b.
+a.
+The filing procedures in this section apply to all parties other than the United States Attorney's Office.
+The Court will work with the United States Attorney's Office to establish separate filing procedures.

+- b.
 In order to have a document filed as an HSD, a party must submit to the Clerk's Office: a motion to treat a document as an HSD, the HSD sought to be filed, and a certificate of service if applicable. - c.
-HSDs and requests for HSD treatment will be accepted for filing only in paper form or via a secure electronic device (e.g., USB stick or portable hard drive).
-Documents in paper form shall be submitted to the Clerk's Office in a sealed envelope marked "HIGHLY SENSITIVE DOCUMENT."
+The required documents shall be submitted in paper form in a sealed envelope marked "HIGHLY SENSITIVE DOCUMENT."
 Documents shall not be stapled or folded.
 The outside of the envelope shall be affixed with a copy of the HSD's caption page (with confidential information redacted). - d.
 The filing party shall serve the HSD on other parties as follows: - i.
 Civil cases by any manner specified in Civil Rule 5(b)(2), except for service via the Court's electronic filing system; or - ii.
-Criminal cases by any non-electronic means specified in Criminal Rule 49(a)(3)(B) or (a)(4).

-- iii.
-The Court recommends that parties do not use electronic means of transmitting HSDs to any government agency that may have been compromised by a breach of security protocol. - e.
+Criminal cases by any non-electronic means specified in Criminal Rule 49(a)(3)(B) or (a)(4). - iii.
+The Court recommends that parties do not use electronic means of transmitting HSDs to any government agency that may have been compromised by this breach. - e.
 Upon receipt, the Clerk's Office will make an informational entry on the case docket indicating that an HSD motion was received and delivered to chambers. - f.
 Parties are required to simultaneously file a copy of the above motion electronically under seal, with any necessary redactions, unless otherwise directed by the presiding judge.
 HSD documents themselves are not to be filed electronically as an attachment.
-Failure to file the motion electronically may significantly delay the Court's consideration. - g.
+Failure to file the motion electronically may significantly delay the Court's consideration.

+- g.
 The Court may deny the motion without reviewing the content of the HSDs if it is clear on the face of the motion that HSD treatment should not apply or that the filing of such documents would serve no purpose in the case. - h.
 The Court will issue an order on the motion and, if granted or granted in part, an informational entry will be made on the docket indicating that the HSD has been filed with the Court.
-The Clerk's Office will maintain the HSD in a secure format outside of the Court's electronic filing system. - i.
-If the motion is denied the filing party is responsible for filing the document under existing procedures set forth in the Court's local rules and CM/ECF filing procedures. - j.
+The Clerk's Office will maintain the HSD in a secure format outside of the Court's electronic filing system. - If the motion is denied the filing party is responsible for filing the document under existing procedures set forth in the Court's local rules and CM/ECF filing procedures. - j.
 The Court will make every effort to issue an order that need not itself be considered an HSD.
 If such is not possible, an informational entry will be made on the docket indicating that the order ruling on the HSD has been served on the parties by mail and it will be filed and maintained in a secure format outside of the Court's electronic filing system.